 Then you probably already know that getting certified as any kind of healthcare professional can be a challenge.
 It’s a good idea to be sure you enjoy the work before you decide that this will be the path to pursue.

-Our public health internships are beneficial for students interested in health administration, occupational therapy, and nutrition.
+Our public health internships are beneficial for students interested in health administration, occupational therapy and nutrition.
 Those interested in other fields like dentistry and emergency response can also benefit.

-Skills like doctor-patient communication are valuable skills for healers of all kinds.
 No prior medical experience is necessary before signing up to our health programs, since public health volunteers do not perform any medical procedures or diagnostic work, as per our policy on medical volunteering.

-To ensure the safety of all participants involved in the program, volunteer participants will be required to complete a DPS check, Police Clearance, or a National Background Check where necessary, and to comply with the policy and all times.
+To ensure the safety of all participants involved in the program, volunteer participants will be required to complete a DPS check, Police Clearance, or a National Background Check where necessary, and to comply with the policy at all times.